knible/awesome-geophysics/README.md

   Dedicated to advancing applied geophysics through conferences, publications, and training.
 - **[Seismological Society of America (SSA)](https://www.seismosoc.org/)**
   Focuses on earthquake science and outreach with a wealth of educational resources.
-- **Regional and International Groups**
+- **Regional and International Groups:**
-  Explore local chapters and international societies for specialized interests and networking.
+  Connect with local chapters and international societies for specialized interests and networking opportunities.
+- **Professional Networks:**
+  Join platforms like LinkedIn groups, ResearchGate, and academic mailing lists.

 ---